lost-theory/python-live/lpl_02_useful_stdlib_modules.md

 0
 ```

 There are two things to note. **First**, we had to pass a list of strings to run the command.
 This is a protection against a vulnerability called "shell injection".
 By default, the `subprocess` module will only allow a single command to run, and it will try to escape any dangerous input passed into the command.
-Even in this case where we know the input is safe, we still have to.
-THere are ways around this, but they should be avoided if possible. **Second**, the other thing to notice is that the `result` returned is `0`.
+Even in this case where we know the input is safe, we still have to ues a list of strings intead of the single string we typed in on the command line.
+There are ways around this, but they should be avoided if possible. **Second**, the other thing to notice is that the `result` returned is `0`.
 In unix systems, an exit code of `0` means success, while any other number indicates an error (and different numbers represent different kinds of errors).
 So we know our command was successful in this case.

 What happens if we try to run the same command twice?
 It will throw an error because the directory already exists.